-CHAPTER VII OBTAINING A DOCTORATE EXTERNALLY
+CHAPTER VII OBTAINING A DOCTORAL DEGREE EXTRAMURALLY

-132. A person who holds a Master's degree or equivalent higher education qualification (hereinafter - an external student) may apply for acquiring a doctoral degree externally.
-An external student must have prepared a manuscript of his/ her dissertation, published the main results of the dissertation in at least two articles in international scientific journals with a citation index in the CA WoS database, and presented the results of his/her research in at least two international scientific events.
-A published scientific monograph written by an external student without co-authors may also be submitted as a doctoral dissertation.
+132. A person who holds a Master's degree or equivalent higher education qualification may apply for acquiring a doctoral degree extramurally (hereinafter - an external candidate).
+An external candidate must have prepared a manuscript of his/ her dissertation, published the main results of the dissertation in at least two articles in international scientific journals with a citation index in the CA WoS database, and presented the results of his/her research in at least two international scientific events.
+A published scientific monograph written by an external candidate without co-authors may also be submitted as a doctoral dissertation.
 An abstract of the monograph shall be submitted along.
 In this case, other scientific publications are submitted if they are needed to illustrate the topic of the dissertation.
 A dissertation based on a collection of scientific articles may also be submitted for defence as a doctoral dissertation.
-In this case, the dissertation must consist of a review of at least 1 author's sheet, an abstract in Lithuanian or in a foreign language (the abstract must be prepared in a language other than the language of the review), and copies of the candidate's publications on the subject of the dissertation.
-The dissertation candidate must have published the main results of his/her research in at least four articles that have been published or accepted for publication (with a digital object identifier (DOI)) in international scientific journals with a citation index in the Clarivate Analytics Web of Science (CA WoS) database.
-Once a dissertation has been defended on the basis of a collection of scientific articles, these articles may not be used in the defence of other dissertations.
+In this case, the dissertation must consist of a review of at least 1 author's sheet, a summary in Lithuanian or in a foreign language (the summary must be prepared in a language other than the language of the review), and copies of the candidate's publications on the subject of the dissertation.
+The dissertation candidate must have published the main results of his/her research in at least four articles that have been published or accepted for publication (with a digital object identifier (DOI)) in international scientific journals with a citation index in the CA WoS database.
+Once a dissertation has been defended based on a collection of scientific articles, these articles may not be used in the defence of other dissertations.